Simulation context and state variable saving#

 sim.limiting_inputs

-It is also possible to record the inputs stocks, but this is disabled by defaults as its shape is the same as limiting_inputs, but its dtype is float64, which can very rapidly lead to huge arrays difficult to have in memory.
+It is also possible to record the inputs stocks, but this is disabled by default as its shape is the same as limiting_inputs, but its dtype is float64, which can very rapidly lead to huge arrays difficult to have in memory.

 # Setup the recording of stocks